JohnGenri/MediaKit/README.md

 ### ⚙️ Core Engineering & Database
 * **PostgreSQL Backend:** Migrated from file-based caching to a robust **PostgreSQL** database.
 This ensures instant cache lookups, persistent logs, and concurrent handling of user requests.
 * **High Performance:** Uses `asyncpg` for non-blocking database operations, significantly speeding up response times compared to the legacy JSON implementation.
+* **Real-time Admin Alerts:** Includes a proactive error monitoring system.
+Critical errors, download failures, or exceptions are instantly reported to the administrator via Telegram, allowing for rapid debugging and maintenance.
 * **Smart Caching:** Stores Telegram File IDs in the database.
 If User A requests a viral video, and User B requests it later, the bot retrieves the file ID from the DB and sends it instantly without re-downloading.

 ### 📥 Advanced Media Downloader